rianaik/playwright-tests-js/README.md

 ## Directory structure

+- POM (Page Object Model)
 - All test cases are inside e2e directory
 - e2e has one directory per module/app  ( e.g. amazon has its own directory named "amazon")
 - Each app directory contains atleast two files:

-    - test.list.js (Here we define in which sequence we want to run all test cases)
-    - mytestcase.spec.js (This contains multiple test cases) -- You can have as many test spec files as you need, You only need to add it into test.list.js

-## Setup new app

-- Lets say you want to create tests cases for app named "Flipkart"
-- Copy e2e/exampleapp directory to e2e/flipkart (all lower case letters, No special charactors or space)
+    - index.js
-- Now inside flipkart:
+    - mytestcase.spec.js
-    - rename example1/2.spec.js to your desired name
-    - add it to test.list.js
-- To run your test cases from commandline:

-        cd playwright-tests-js
-        npx playwright test flipkart/
+- A page object represents a part of your web application.
+An e-commerce web application might have a home page, a listings page and a checkout page.
+Each of them can be represented by page object models.

 ## Generate code

         cd playwright-tests-js
-        npx playwright codegen https://amazon.in (You can replace amazon.in with your desired URL)
+        npx playwright codegen "[URL]"(You can replace [URL] with your desired URL)

 ## Github Actions:

-Everytime you push, it will run all tests from amazon directory in 3 browsers.
+Everytime you push, it will run all tests from tests directory in 3 browsers.
 After action is completed, You can have screenshots and playwright report in github artifacts

 #### How to download artifacts